thesegun/weatherapp/README.md

-Weather app made from Openweathermap api which shows weather conditions, Runs on node server
+Weather app made from Openweathermap api which shows weather conditions.